ELE495-2425Summer/capstoneproject-eski-camoluk/README.md

 5- Porcupine

 ## Installation
-The "Arayuz_Uygulama" folder contains build and dist directories.
-You can download a ready-to-run application for your computer by downloading the file located here.
-No additional libraries need to be downloaded for this version.

-Similarly, the uncompiled application can be run from the "Arayuz_BitirmeProje" folder.
+The uncompiled application can be run from the "Arayuz_BitirmeProje" folder.
 To run this code, you'll need to have the "vlc", "PyQT5", "paramiko", and "pymongo" libraries installed.

 Finally you must download rasperry file into your rasperry path that is "./home/grup10/myenv/".
 And you must download necessary libraries.
 Also you can download "picar_mobile" file and run the mobile app.